Creating a React-based Chess Game with WASM Bots in TypeScript

 The Game Engine

 To provide the Chess ruleset I decided to expose a simple wrapper around the popular jhlywa/chess.js library.
-Abstracting away any state present (as the library being class-based) and providing referential transparent functions meant that I could simplify the client code.
+Abstracting away any state present (as the library is class-based) and providing referentially transparent functions meant that I could simplify the client code.
 All functions based their decisions on a supplied Forsyth–Edwards Notation (FEN) state of the current game.

 import Chess from 'chess.js';